novoda/react-native-workshop/slides.md

 );
 ```

-> The component will receive a parameter containing the props passed to it, in this example `name` is one of the props `Hello` can accept, and we're using destructuring to access it directly.
+> The first argument of the function is the properties passed to the component.
+We're destructuring it and accessing `name` directly.

-> You can then import your new component and use it as any other React component.
+You can then import your new component and use it as any other React component.
 If you declared the component in another file, make sure to export it!
+To pass props to a component, add them as an attribute when you use it.

 ```javascript
 <Hello name="Daniele" />
 ```

-> Note that in this case, since we don't accept children (components inside our component), the component has only one tag, which is called self closing, and terminates with `/>` instead of just `>`.
+> Note that, in this case, since we don't accept children (components inside our component), the component has only one tag, which is called self closing, and terminates with `/>` instead of just `>`.

 Extract a `TodoItem` component, that accepts a `name` parameter, and substitute the `Text`s with it.